stripe2933/mipmap/README.md

 cmake --build build -t mipmap --config Release
 ```

-#### Use prebuilt binary

-See the artifacts in the latest workflow.
-Download `mipmap-<platform>.zip` and extract it.
-Set proper permissions to the binary (e.g. `chmod +x mipmap`).

 ### Run

 For execution, your Vulkan driver must support:
 - Vulkan 1.2
-- Following physical device ability:
 - Must support graphics queue.
-  - Timestamp query related: `timestampPeriod` > 0 and `timestampComputeAndGraphics`.
+- Timestamp query: `timestampPeriod` > 0 and `timestampComputeAndGraphics`.
-  - Subgroup related: subgroup size must be at least 8 and must support subgroup shuffle operation.
+- Subgroup: subgroup size must be at least 8 and must support shuffle operation.
-- Following device features for the physical device:
+- Device features:
   - `hostQueryReset` (`VK_EXT_host_query_reset`)
   - `storageImageUpdateAfterBind` (`VK_EXT_descriptor_indexing`)
   - `runtimeDescriptorArray` (`VK_EXT_descriptor_indexing`)

-If all requirements are satisfied, you can run the binary with the following command:
+If all requirements are satisfied, you can run the executable as:

 ```bash
 ./mipmap <image-path> <output-dir>
 ```

-The input image must have power of 2 dimensions, and each dimension must be ≥ 32.
+The input image dimension must be power of 2, and its size must be at least `32x32`.

 In output directory, three files (`blit.png`, `compute_per_level_barriers.png`, `compute_subgroup.png`) will be generated.
 Each file corresponds to their generation method, respectively.

 ## How does it work?